Land of the Dead: Road to Fiddler's Green: Plot

 One day, a farmer named Jack finds his home besieged by the undead.
 After finding his neighbors dead, he makes his way to the city, hoping to find help, but instead finds the city in ruins, overrun by the undead.
 Jack later heads to a police station and frees a criminal named Otis who tells him about the existence of a safe-haven located in Downtown, Pittsburgh.
-After they claim a boat in the docks, Jack learns Otis was infected by the undead and kills him.
+After they claim a boat in the docks, Jack learns Otis was infected by the undead and is forced to kill him.
 Upon reaching the safe-haven, Jack meets the city's ruler, Paul Kaufman.
 Kaufman requests Jack to dispose of the remaining undead swarming a luxury skyscraper called "Fiddler's Green".
 With "Fiddler's Green" rid of the undead, Kaufman opens it to the wealthy and gives Jack a place to live.
 Meanwhile, the undead make their way to the safe-haven, breaking through its borders.

 Development and release

 Land of the Dead: Road to Fiddler's Green was originally developed under the title Day of The Zombie.
 Designer Christopher Locke felt that the Living Dead series was "just fantastic from a game design perspective", and took the opportunity that Romero was filming Land of the Dead to consider a tie-in.
 Brainbox Games had a fully developed single-player PC game before approaching Universal Pictures about a licensing deal.
 The studio approved it, and worked with the developers to add story elements and environments that would tie it into the movie, such as not including the word "zombie".
-Groove would indeed rerelease the game for PC under the original title on March 6, 2009 for CIS territories only without the license reusing all of the original assets; same engine, same zombie models, same AI, and same weapons with some changes to the plot and some settings to avoid copyright issues.
+Groove would indeed rerelease the game for PC under the original title on March 6, 2009, for CIS territories only without the license reusing all of the original assets; same engine, same zombie models, same AI, and same weapons with some changes to the plot and some settings to avoid copyright issues.